 There are multiple ways that you can preserve the answers to the above questions so that you and others have a tangible collection of memories.
 Here are a few formats to consider.

 A video recording is a great way to capture a senior’s memories because you can hear their voice and see their facial expressions and gestures.
 Ask questions, reminisce together, and capture these wonderful moments on video.

 You don’t have to have a huge production setup; a smartphone is enough to capture a senior telling their story in their own words.
 You can use a tripod instead of holding the phone in your hand.
 Not only is a tripod less shaky, but it is more discreet and can help your loved one maintain eye contact with you as they answer questions.

 A memory book is a wonderful way to explore your family history and preserve a senior’s legacy.
 If an aging loved one is able to write on their own, encourage them to jot down a few family memories.
 Or, you can take notes and write their stories down in a diary or notebook.
 Just make sure you come prepared with paper and pencil!

 There are also a number of memory books you can purchase that come with prompts, lines for writing, a family tree, recipes, and more!
 These could be great at guiding the conversation and recording family legacies.

 A picture is worth a thousand words, so a scrapbook can be another meaningful way to preserve memories.
-Scrapbooks today can be photo books or even digital spreads.
+Scrapbooks today can be family photo books or even digital spreads.
 You can also include other documents, like newspaper clippings and letters.
-But we recommend adding some dates and labels to pictures in the scrapbook to provide context.
-Even better — add short blurbs that share a memory in a senior’s words.

 By taking the time to capture memories of the past, you preserve your senior’s legacy and enrich their lives by reminiscing with them today.
 You’ll love learning about and revisiting the past, while they’ll love passing on important wisdom and information they have to share.